robotenique/personalWebsite/README.md

 ![Blog](search.gif)

-This a repository of my (new) persnal website, made with the Jekyll (https://jekyllrb.com/) static renderer, made in Ruby.
+This a repository of my (new) personal website, made with the Jekyll (https://jekyllrb.com/) static renderer, made in Ruby.
 This website is responsive and uses the great (but underrated) jalpc jekyll theme.